What it is

 - 4–6%: Solid quality at a reasonable price.

 - 6–8%: Statistically attractive.
-Cyclical names at low ebbs, established businesses out of favor, value-bucket regulars.
+Cyclical names at low ebbs, established businesses out of favor — the kind of fairly-priced cash generators the value pillar rewards.

 - Above 8%: Either a real bargain or a value trap.
 Look hard for why the market discounts the cash flow this much — pending capex cycle, customer concentration, regulatory overhang.